jc-prg/remote/README.md

 * remote control for scenes incl. makros
 * control devices via IR sender/receiver (Broadlink RM3 Mini)

-## Supported Hardware

-* Broadlink RM 3 Mini - Infrared receiver/sender
-* Several ONKYO devices with API (see section modelsets in the file eiscp-commands.yaml in https://github.com/miracle2k/onkyo-eiscp)
-* KODI server (e.g. also installed on the Raspberry PI)
-* *Other devices easily can be integrated*

 ## Used Sources

 Many thanks to the authors ...